scmlab/guabao/pages/0-tutorial.markdown

 is a loop invariant that might work, with bound `b`.

 Copy and paste or type the following code into the spec.
 To type unicode characters, press '\\' and follow the hints in the drop-down menu.
+A list of key combinations to for inputting unicode characters can be found [here](3-keyscombs.html).
 ```
 a, b, r := A, B, 0
 { a * b + r = A * B, bnd: b }